Nicholas Pal Dukagjini: Return to Albania and early 1480s uprisings

-Following the death of sultan Mehmed II on 3 May 1481 and the following civil unrest that broke out in the Ottoman Empire, hope rose to the leaders in exile for a successful return against the Ottomans in their countries and to restore their former principalities.
+Following the death of Sultan Mehmed II on 3 May 1481 and the following civil unrest that broke out in the Ottoman Empire, hope rose to the leaders in exile for a successful return against the Ottomans in their countries and to restore their former principalities.
 In early summer 1481, Nicholas Dukagjini and Lekë Dukagjini returned to Albania.
-The Rector of Ragusa wrote to the king Ferdinand I of Naples (Ferrante), informing him on June 2, 1481 that Prince Vlatko had returned to Bosnia, while Nicholas Dukagjini went to Albania to join the armed movements against the Ottomans.
+The Rector of Ragusa wrote to the king Ferdinand I of Naples (Ferrante), informing him on June 2, 1481, that Prince Vlatko had returned to Bosnia, while Nicholas Dukagjini went to Albania to join the armed movements against the Ottomans.

 Gjon II Kastrioti, who had been fighting the Ottomans in Otranto, sailed to Albania in four Neapolitan ships (galera) with his cousin Konstandin Muzaka.

 He disembarked south of Durrës, Konstandin sailed further south to Himara, while Nicholas and Lekë Dukagjini headed to Upper Albania, in the highlands of Alessio (Lezhë) and Shkodra, where they led the uprising in the north.
 Nicholas and Lekë's forces attacked the town of Shkodra and forced Hadım Suleiman Pasha to send further military reinforcements in the region.
 Konstandin carried military actions in the coastal region of Himarë, meanwhile an Albanian infantry of 7,000 was gathered around Gjon Kastrioti.
 Gjon severely defeated an Ottoman army of 2,000 to 3,000, captured Himara on August 31, 1481 and later Sopot (Borshi) Castle and took captive Hadım Suleiman Pasha, who was sent to Naples as a trophy of the victory and eventually was set free under a ransom of 20,000 ducats.

-The military campaign led by Nicholas and Lekë Dukagjini in the northern highlands and by Kastrioti and Muzaka in central and south Albania, were conducted to impede new Ottoman troops to reach Italy and their transient success had an external impact on the liberation of Otranto on September 10, 1481.
+The military campaigns led by Nicholas and Lekë Dukagjini in the northern highlands and by Kastrioti and Muzaka in central and southern Albania were conducted to impede new Ottoman troops to reach Italy and their transient success had an external impact on the liberation of Otranto on September 10, 1481.